First reading of the Draft Act on Amendments to the Health Insurance Act and the Occupational Health and Safety Act (717 SE)

 Summary

-The Riigikogu debated the first reading of Bill 717, initiated by the Government of the Republic, concerning amendments to the Health Insurance Act and the Occupational Health and Safety Act.
-Social Minister Karmen Joller introduced the four main amendments of the bill, the goal of which is to make the system fairer, more flexible, and more efficient.
-The amendments include shortening the period during which part-time work is possible during a long-term illness from the 61st day to the 31st day, making voluntary health insurance payment terms more flexible (allowing payments in installments), ending the double payment of unemployment insurance benefits and sickness benefits, and changing the basis for calculating sickness benefits for pregnant women.
+The first reading of Draft Bill 717, initiated by the Government of the Republic, concerning amendments to the Health Insurance Act and the Occupational Health and Safety Act, took place in the Riigikogu.
+Minister of Social Affairs Karmen Joller introduced the four main amendments of the draft bill, the goal of which is to make the health insurance system fairer, more flexible, and more efficient.
+Among the most significant changes, the Minister highlighted the possibility of starting part-time work during a long-term illness as early as the 31st day (instead of the current 61st day), increasing the flexibility of voluntary health insurance payments (the option to pay in installments), and ending the payment of double compensation in the form of sickness benefits to recipients of unemployment insurance benefits.

 Decisions Made 2